UoY-RoboStar/tick-tock-CSP/README.md

 ## Models
 There are two major CSP models contained in this repository, namely:

-* FL: Contains the Finite-Linear model.
+* `FL`: Contains the Finite-Linear model.
-* Tick-Tock: Contains the tick-tock model.
+* `Tick-Tock`: Contains the tick-tock model.

 ## Other results
-* Tick-Tock-FL: Contains the mechanisation of a stepwise Galois connection between FL and Tick-Tock.
+* `Tick-Tock-FL`: Contains the mechanisation of a stepwise Galois connection between FL and Tick-Tock.

 ## Auxiliary theories
-* Utils: Defines a type of partial orders as used for defining prioritisation operators over regular events.
+* `Utils`: Defines a type of partial orders as used for defining prioritisation operators over regular events.